 - 1.1.
 The purpose of these Contract Standing Orders (CSOs) is to establish clear rules for the procurement of all the Council's goods, works and services as required by section 135 of the Local Government Act 1972. - 1.2.
 The CSOs are put in place to ensure that the Council gets value for money for residents, complies with all legal requirements, minimises the risk of challenge/undue criticism, supports social value and sustainability and provides transparency as to how it spends public money. - 1.3.
-All procurement and resulting Contracts made by or on behalf of the Council must comply with these rules as well as: - all applicable statutory provisions; - the UK Regulations 2015 and separate EU Directives which govern the award of higher value Contracts; and - the Council's constitution, including the Financial Regulations and the Scheme of Delegation to Officers. - 1.4.
-If there is any conflict between the above, the EU law takes precedence, followed by UK legislation, the Council's constitution and these CSO's, in that order. - 1.5.
-The Thresholds referred to in these CSOs and the appropriate process to follow are set out in Table 1. - 1.6.
-These CSOs are supported by the Procurement Toolkit which provides practical and more detailed advice about how to undertake a procurement exercise, including access to a suite of template documentation. - 1.7.
-The Procurement Specialist is responsible for ensuring the CSOs are up to date and reflect current legislation. - 1.8.
-Any query regarding the application or interpretation of these CSOs must be referred in the first instance to the Procurement Specialist. - 1.9.
+All procurement and resulting Contracts made by or on behalf of the Council must comply with these rules as well as: - all applicable statutory provisions; - the UK Regulations 2015 and as of January 2021 the 'Public Contracts Regulations 2015 as amended by the Public Procurement (Amendment etc.) (EU Exit) Regulations 2019 and Public Procurement (Amendment etc. (EU Exit) (No.2) Regulations 2019 ('Withdrawal Regulations')' - the Council's constitution, including the Financial Regulations and the Scheme of Delegation to Officers. - 1.4.
+The Thresholds referred to in these CSOs and the appropriate process to follow are set out in Table 1. - 1.5.
+These CSOs are supported by the Procurement Toolkit which provides practical and more detailed advice about how to undertake a procurement exercise, including access to a suite of template documentation. - 1.6.
+The Procurement Specialist is responsible for ensuring the CSOs are up to date and reflect current legislation. - 1.7.
+Any query regarding the application or interpretation of these CSOs must be referred in the first instance to the Procurement Specialist. - 1.8.
 For the purposes of these CSOs, where there is a requirement for communication to be in writing, this shall be deemed to include e-mail as well as hard-copy.